crscardellino/crscardellino.github.io/source/contact/index.markdown

 footer: false
 ---

 I currently work at FaMAF, the Faculty of Mathematics, Astronomy and Physics, in the National University of Córdoba, Argentina.
 If I'm around in the building, you'll probably find me the office number 283.
-The best way to contact me however, is by the form below or via email: **ccardellino AT famaf DOT unc DOT edu DOT ar**
+The best way to contact me however, is by the form below or via email: **ccardellino AT unc DOT edu DOT ar**

 <div class="signup">
   <form id="contact-form"